aidansedgewick/dxs/README.md

 3. Install this repository (and requirements):
    - `python3 -m pip install -r requirements.txt`
    - `python3 -m pip install -e .`
+   - install python3 package `astromatic_wrapper`.
+If you can't do this with pip, then there's a forked repo at https://github.com/aidansedgewick/astromatic_wrapper which you should be able able to clone (outside of this directory) and install with `python3 -m pip install -e .`
 4. `cd setup_scripts` then `./get_data.sh`.
 This will take a few hours.
 5. Still in `setup_scripts`, `python3 extract_header_info.py`.
 Will take ~20 mins.
 6. Optionally prepare the panstarrs catalogs: